cc1005/Milestone-project/README.md

 This website is functioning as a mock-up of a website I will later create with copyrighted assets for an academic forum based in Ireland.
 This forum puts on annual events, and helps publish books on certain types of history.
 The website will contain information about the forum, details of the annual conference & other events, links to publications and conference posters, as well as contact details for the forum itself.

-See the directory entitled "resources" for wireframes and handwritted development documents.
+See the directory entitled "resources" for wireframes and handwritten development documents.

 ## UX